 According to the Arkansas Department of Transportation, there were 2,449 fatal crashes in the state between 2015 and 2019 and approximately 10,700 that resulted in serious injury.
 All it can take is a split second for victims to lose every semblance of normalcy in their lives.

-If you’ve been injured in a motor vehicle accident in Bentonville, you may feel as if your life has been turned upside down, but hiring a car accident lawyer can help.
+If you’ve been injured in a motor vehicle accident near Bentonville, you may feel as if your life has been turned upside down, but hiring a car accident lawyer can help.
 At the Law Offices of Alan LeVar, our Bentonville car accident lawyers will fight for the financial compensation you and your family deserve.
 Contact us at (479) 202-0027 for a free initial consultation about your legal rights as a personal injury victim.

 Proving Negligence in a Bentonville Car Accident